What is telephone etiquette?

 Question: 22

-From the list below, which are the most important techniques for a positive telephone exchange?
+are the most important techniques for a positive telephone exchange?

 a.
 Speaking clearly and politely throughout the exchange and dealing succinctly with the business concern.
 (Answer)